AlfieConroy/pythoncheatsheet/README.md

-loads of easy python projects to start of with
+loads of easy python projects to start off with